rhowsane/arm_master/docs/_build/html/_sources/getting_start.rst.txt

 Additional Resources
 -----------------------------

-Great `intro to ROS`_ by ETHz Automous Systems Lab:
+Great `intro to ROS`_ by ETHz Automous Systems Lab

 API reference for `python movegroup interface`_, (has all the useful command you need for using MoveIt with python):

 .. _intro to ROS: http://www.rsl.ethz.ch/education-students/lectures/ros.html